MotusWTS/motus/README.md

 ### 2017 Feb 7

-- some R function for post-processing
+- some R functions for post-processing

 ### 2016 Dec 1
 - nothing (yes, nothing is working; in fact, nothing is working beautifully)